tomerten/latticebuilder/README.rst

 Example
 =======
 We use a fodo cell as the basic example.
+The example code can also be found in the tests.

 latticebuilder
 --------------